National Youth Justice Awareness Month

 Click here for the YJAM Press Release (Coming Soon)

 Click here for a listing of 2014 YJAM Events

 Click here to learn more about Planning an Event

-Please stay tuned for additional information about YJAM 2013.
-If you have any questions, please contact:
+Please stay tuned for additional information about YJAM 2014.
+If you have any questions, please contact Angella Bellota, Field Director:

 FOLLOW US!
-We’ll continue to share updates on Youth Justice Month 2013 events and how you can join the movement.
+We’ll continue to share updates on Youth Justice Month Awareness Month 2014 events and how you can join the movement.

 Donations can be made online or by check.
 To donate online, click the button below:

 To donate by mail, please make your check out to "Campaign for Youth Justice" and mail to:

 Campaign for Youth Justice1220 L Street, N.W., Suite 605Washington, DC 20005